HamedJafarzadeh/hjafarzadeh.github.io/_posts/2019-05-Calibration/2019-05-11-D435 Calibration Process.md

 # Calibration process

 - I have used [This](<https://trojan03.github.io/#!/blog/4>) as a start point.
+- For the Checker board you could use [this](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration#Before_Starting) checkboards.
+I've used the 8x6 checkboard.
+However when you count the rectangles, you'll get 9x7, to be honest I don't know the reason yet.
+I checked several other checkboard and this is seems to be same in their checkboards though.
 - I have record a bag file of myself, moving a checkboard around, you can refer to my [previous article](<https://hamedjafarzadeh.github.io/robotics/2019/05/04/Record-a-ROS-bag-file-of-Intel-Real-sense-D435.html>) on how to record a bag file.
 Later I found that maybe this was a quick way, since a simple 2 min bag file, results in too many pictures that was troublesome for me to pick images from them. maybe you could use rqt_image_viewer instead.

 - I faced following buffer issue while recording the bag file :